• Skip to primary navigation

 Asian Lettuce Wraps

 Tempeh provides about 15 grams of protein per 3 oz. serving.
-These little tempeh crumbles work really well in this recipe.
-You might also be interested in the basic Crumbled Tempeh recipe as you can add them to lots of dishes like in tacos, on top of salads, or in your marinara sauce.
+These little tempeh crumbles work well in this recipe.
+You might also be interested in the basic Crumbled Tempeh recipe.
+Add these tempeh crumbles to lots of dishes, such as tacos, on top of salads, or in your marinara sauce.

-Party’s need appetizers!
-Here’s a few more to add to your menu:
+Parties need appetizers!
+Here are a few more to add to your menu:

 • Baked Artichoke Dip